 We humans perform best when we feel ownership and that our managers trust us.
 That we can take initiatives without anyone watching us in detail.
 If you as a leader have done your job, the employees are loyal and respect the values in the company.
 They are fully aware of the overall goals and that everyone must contribute.

 As I wrote earlier the effects of micromanagement is devastating.
 In a survey published in Harry E. Chambers’ book My Way or the Highway: The Micromanagement Survival Guide, 85% of respondents said that their morale was impacted negatively by being micromanaged.
 Then you can imagine what happens with efficiency and quality.
 Other negative effects is, high staff turnover, even health problems is a long-term effect of micromanagement.

-To develop and maintain a good efficient, high-quality warehouse you need a great leader, not an insecure dictator with too much need for control in details.
+To develop and maintain a good efficient, high-quality warehouse you need great leaders not insecure dictators with too much need for control in details.

-If you want to read more about what I consider good leadership read my articles below:
+If you want to read more about what I consider is good leadership read my articles below: